25 May Are You Ready for the 2016 Hurricane Season?

 - Prepare detailed damage reports.

-- Call your insurer or agent as soon as possible to report damage.
+- Call your insurance company or agent as soon as possible to report damage.

-While preparing for Hurricane Season is never easy, our team of experienced and responsive professionals can work with you to make sure that your personal and business property are protected in the event of a hurricane.
-With over 30 years of experience dealing with tropical storms and hurricanes, Setnor Byer Insurance & Risk has a long history of helping our clients prepare before the storm and, more importantly, providing support through the process of rebuilding after the storm.
+While preparing for hurricane season is never easy, our team of experienced and responsive professionals can help ensure that your personal and business property is protected in the event of a hurricane.
+With over 30 years of experience dealing with tropical storms and hurricanes, Setnor Byer Insurance & Risk has a long history of helping clients prepare before the storm and, more importantly, being there through the process of rebuilding after the storm.

-If you would like more information about protecting your personal and business property during the 2014 Hurricane Season, please contact us.
+Please contact us if you would like more information about protecting your personal and business property during the 2016 Hurricane Season.